Hiwonder-docs/ROSOrin/source/docs/11_Group_Control.md

 Set the follower robot's network mode to **2** for LAN mode. **HW-123** and **hiwonder** are the Wi-Fi name and password configured for the leader robot network.

 5. Once the changes are complete, press the **Esc** key to exit the edit mode.
-Then input the command to save and exit.
+Then, input the command to save and exit.

 ```bash
 :wq